pantheon-systems/wordpress-composer-managed/README-internal.md

 # Pantheon release process documentation

 There are some atypical development and release procedures in use with this repository:
- 1. The currently released version of this repository lives in parallel in the `main` branche of [pantheon-upstreams/wordpress-composer-managed](https://github.com/pantheon-upstreams/wordpress-composer-managed).
+ 1. The currently released version of this repository lives in parallel in the `main` branch of [pantheon-upstreams/wordpress-composer-managed](https://github.com/pantheon-upstreams/wordpress-composer-managed).
     `pantheon-upstreams/wordpress-composer-managed` closely mirrors the development repository at [pantheon-systems/wordpress-composer-managed](https://github.com/pantheon-systems/wordpress-composer-managed) and is automatically updated by a CircleCI process.